Admit it, you’ve never really thought about this before have you? But there’s some fascinating reasons why

-If you’ve been doing some kissing this Christmas party season then, first of all, congratulations – the odds suggest it’s a good thing in the long term.
+If you’ve been doing some kissing recently then, first of all, congratulations: love is a wonderful thing isn’t it?

-Secondly, you’ve probably been leaning to the right while smooching under the mistletoe, even if you didn’t realise it.
+Secondly, you’ve probably been leaning to the right while smooching your crush, even if you didn’t realise it.

 According to studies, as many as two thirds of people will move to the right as they move in for a kiss.

 And it turns out there might be a good reason for it.

 According to a study entitled The right way to kiss: directionality bias in head-turning during kissing, societal influence plays a part, but it’s not the only thing at play.

 Researchers looked at examples of married couples in Bangladesh, a country where kissing rarely happens on-screen or in public places, to provide a test group free from the restraints of people copying what they see in films, and – would you have it – leaning to the right still dominated.

 And, as explained in the results, “Consistently, kiss recipient-provided data revealed that 66.67% of the kiss initiators and 70.83% of the kiss recipients turned their heads to the right”.